gomorpheus/terraform-provider-morpheus/README.md

 This is being developed in conjunction with [morpheus-go-sdk](https://github.com/gomorpheus/morpheus-go-sdk).

-**BETA** This library is actively under development and is only available as a prototype, **version 0.1**.
+**BETA** This library is actively under development and is only available as a prototype.
 A fully featured version will be available in the near future.

 ## Requirements